Applicant for enrolment

-Early Childhood Development Programs (ECDP) are region based resources to provide early intervention to assist children prior to Prep, which are hosted at either a primary, secondary or special school.
+Early Childhood Development Programs (ECDP) are region based resources to provide early intervention to assist children prior to Prep.
+These are hosted at either a primary, secondary or special school.
 Children register to attend an ECDP rather than enrol.

 Early Entry into Prep

 Children who are younger than the prescribed age for Prep may be enrolled in Prep if they:

 - has previously started education that is equivalent to Prep in another state or country; and

 - is considered ready for education in Prep, having regard to their attributes (including ability, aptitude, social and emotional competence, physical development, and level of knowledge and understanding).

 There are no exceptions to these requirements.
 The conditions for early entry to Prep are set out in legislation, specifically Part 4, Section 15 of the Education (General Provisions) Regulation 2006.

 Eligible option (Education (General Provisions) Act (Qld) s.232)

 An eligible option is a recognised education or training program or course, offered by a recognised provider, which will enable a young person to gain a Certificate of Achievement, Senior Statement and/or a Certificate III or IV in a Vocation Education Program.
 Eligible options and providers are listed in the following table: